Kris-Nale314/note-summarizer/README.md

 ## 📝 What Is This?

-`Note-Summarizer` is a practical tool that turns long meeting transcripts, earnings calls, and other text-heavy content into organized, actionable summaries.
-It's designed to solve a real problem: helping busy professionals extract meaningful insights from the mountains of text generated in today's workplace.
+`Note-Summarizer` is a practical tool that turns long meeting transcripts, especially from Microsoft Teams, into organized, actionable summaries.
+It's designed for busy professionals who need to quickly extract meaningful insights from lengthy meeting text.

-Whether you're drowning in `Microsoft Teams` meeting transcripts, trying to parse earnings calls for key insights, or making sense of lengthy interviews, Note-Summarizer has you covered!
+The current version focuses on delivering clean, well-structured summaries with minimal complexity, prioritizing core functionality to save you time.

-## 🌟 Why I Built This
+## 🌟 Current Features

-If you've ever received a 30-page meeting transcript and thought "I don't have time to read all this..." - you're not alone!

-While tools like `Microsoft Copilot` are making strides in summarization, they often miss critical details, speaker dynamics, and nuances that make the difference between a useful summary and a vague overview.

-I built `Note-Summarizer` to apply advanced AI techniques to this everyday problem, creating a practical tool that helps me (and hopefully you!) work more efficiently and effectively.

-## 💎 What Makes This Special

-- **Intelligent Division Strategies** - Five different approaches to break down documents:
-  - ✂️ **Basic**: Smart simple division for any document type
-  - 🗣️ **Speaker**: Preserves conversation flow and speaker attribution
-  - 📑 **Boundary**: Respects document structure like headings and paragraphs
-  - 🧠 **Context-Aware**: Maintains semantic coherence and topical relationships
-  - 🔍 **Semantic**: AI-powered chunking that detects natural topic transitions (NEW!)

-- **Tiered Processing for Large Documents** - Optimized pipeline for processing very long texts (NEW!)
-  - Uses faster models for initial summarization
-  - Preserves powerful models for final synthesis
-  - Automatically detects when to apply this approach
+- **Context-Aware Summarization** - Automatically detects meeting purpose and important topics

-- **Multi-Document Processing** - Compare and analyze multiple related documents (NEW!)
-  - **Earnings Call Comparisons**: Compare financials across multiple companies
-  - **Sequential Analysis**: Track company performance over multiple quarters
-  - **Cross-Document Synthesis**: Generate insights across related documents

-- **Enhanced Visualizations** - Interactive insights to understand your documents (NEW!)
-  - Strategy performance comparisons
-  - Document structure analysis
-  - Smart strategy recommendations

-- **Side-by-Side Comparison** - See which strategy works best for your specific content
+- **Smart Speaker Detection** - Preserves speaker attributions for key points
+- **Teams Transcript Optimization** - Specially designed for Microsoft Teams meeting transcripts
+- **Customizable Detail Levels** - Choose between brief, standard, or detailed summaries

-- **Actionable Results** - Automatically extract tasks, commitments, and follow-up items
+- **Automatic Action Item Extraction** - Identifies tasks, commitments, and follow-ups

-- **Interactive Visualizations** - Word clouds and metrics to quickly grasp key themes
+- **Keyword Extraction** - Highlights the most important topics across the transcript
+- **Auto-Save Functionality** - Saves summaries with metadata for future reference
+- **Clean, Modern Interface** - Easy-to-use design that works in both light and dark modes

 ## 🚀 Getting Started